mimiyin/choreographic-interventions-s18/README.md

 ### Assignment
    * Create a mirror that distorts or re-architects the body to move in new and unexpected ways.
+   * Be clear about how you think the mirror is going to make people move.

 ***

-## Week 7: Space: Visual
+## Week 7: Play with Mirrors, Preview of Week 8

-### In-class
+### Assignment
-   * Crit mirrors.
-   * Play with visual spaces.
-      * Interacting with dynamic spaces.
-      * Defining spaces with bodies.
+   * Watch: Jiri Kylian | NDT : [Sweet Dreams](http://www.numeridanse.tv/en/video/1046_sweet-dreams)
+   * Complete Chapter 3 of Workbook
+***

+## Week 8: Space

 ### Questions
    * Can space be emotional?
    * What are all the ways to define space?
    * What are all the ways to interact with a space?
-   * How can you choreograph movement by choreographing a "dynamic" space, one that changes over time?
+   * How do you choreograph a "dynamic" space, one that changes over time?

-### Assignment
-   * Watch: Jiri Kylian | NDT : [Sweet Dreams](http://www.numeridanse.tv/en/video/1046_sweet-dreams)
-   * Complete Chapter 3 of Workbook.

-   ***

-## Week 8: Space: Sound

-### Questions
    * Can we define space with sound?

 ### In-class
+   * Play with visual spaces.
+      * Interacting with dynamic spaces.
+      * Defining spaces with bodies.
-   * Play with interactive soundspaces.
+      * Interacting with soundspaces.
-      * Building semantic spaces: Yes, No
+         * Semantic spaces: Yes, No
-      * Building pitch spaces: Harmonium
+         * Pitch spaces: Harmonium

 ### Assignment
-   * Choreograph a dynamic space for people to explore and interact with.
+   * Read pgs.
+36-42 (Tempo and Duration) 147-149 (Jo Ha Kyu) of [The Viewpoints Book](http://www.amazon.com/The-Viewpoints-Book-Practical-Composition/dp/1559362413)

 ***

-## Week 9 Timing and Pacing
+## Week 9 Time

-### In-class
-   * Crit dynamic space.

 ### Questions
    * What is the difference?
 Timing v.
 Pacing